Wheels35/CultoftheLamb/item_list.md

 This is a list of the currently known item IDs.
 Some are unused or not an inventory item.
 They are here for reference and potential future modding.

+In order to add items to your inventory search for **"items":** and add the following lines where type is the id of the item form the list and quantity is the amount you want:

+,{
+"type": 20,
+"quantity": 0,
+"QuantityReserved": 0,
+"UnreservedQuantity": 0
+}

+>*Note: Please set quantity and UnreservedQuantity to the same value

 1 = logs
 2 = Rocks